back-jond1992/front-end-katas/01-padding-margin/padding-margin.md

 ### 4. Style the article

-We have an article which has all the content it needs but everything has it's default margins and padding and it looks very cramped!
+We have an article which has all the content it needs but everything has its default margins and padding and it looks very cramped!

 Using `padding` and `margin` _only_